vige-vota/site/README.md

     mvn install -Pproduction,prepare-keycloak

-If you want to start the WildFly prepared instance and execute the application:

-    mvn install -Pproduction,runtime-keycloak -Dkeycloak.url=${keycloak.url}

 Where ${keycloak.url} is the host name of the keycloak server shown in the below guide.
 Or for the Keycloak server:

     mvn install -Pproduction,runtime-keycloak